 Workplace bullying behaviour is a complex issue and why people are targeted is an ongoing theme for research.
 The reasons are varied, however, bullying behaviour at work is generally directed at employees who have personal psychological vulnerabilities.
 For example, people who experience anxiety and depressive and neurotic symptoms may perform less well in their jobs, be less able to manage their workflow, and contribute to the development of problems and conflicts at work.
 Their lack of action can trigger aggression and bullying by others.
 Notably, existing mental health symptoms and problems are not only a consequence of bullying; they also predict the later experience of bullying.

-For this article, we look at some research, published earlier this year, that investigates whether poor working conditions and vulnerable employees with mental health issues create an increase in bullying behaviour at work.
-Right now, employee mental health is under considerable strain with many overloaded with decreased job control through the global COVID-19 pandemic.
-Many of your employees are vulnerable, anxious and at high risk.
+For this article, we look at some research, published in 2020 that investigates whether poor working conditions and vulnerable employees with mental health issues create an increase in bullying behaviour at work.
 Therefore, we must understand the perpetrator, vulnerable employee traits and workplace conditions that fuel workplace bullying.

 The Effect of Job Demand and Job Control

 When critical events, such as booming economic cycles or depressed working cycles such as the pandemic, lead to increased psychological job demand, employees are under strain.
 Job demand mainly refers to the amount of work to be done, the pace of work, and time pressure.
 When job demand increases, mental alertness and arousal also rise and many experience work‐related strain.
 Psychological job demand is related to the experience of bullying.